Enjoy homemade cherry pie all year long even without fresh cherries. Thanks to the convenience of canned cherries – there’s no cherry pitter required!

 - Pie Shells: Although I used homemade pie crusts that I made and froze a while ago, you can certainly tap into the time saving convenience of store-bought pie shells.
 To use my previously made and frozen pie shells, I thawed them completely on the counter before I tried to roll them out.

-- Almond flavoring: I believe this is the secret ingredient to an amazingly wonderful cherry pie.
+- Almond extract: I believe this is the secret ingredient to an amazingly wonderful cherry pie.
 The subtle almond flavor makes it taste amazing!

 - Sugar: Bing cherries are classified as a sweet cherry, so if you want a less sweet pie, you can definitely cut back a bit more on the sugar.

-Prepare for baking by preheating the oven to 425 degrees.
-Roll out your first pastry shell and line it in a 9 inch pie pan.
+- Prepare for baking by preheating the oven to 425 degrees.
+Roll out your first pie shell and line it in a 9 inch pie pan.
 Roll out the second pastry and have it ready to put on the top.

 (Are you wondering how to measure what size your pie pan is?
 Just measure the inside of the rim from edge to edge to get an accurate measurement.)

-Then, you are ready to make your cherry pie filling.
-Here’s how:
+2. Then, you are ready to make your homemade cherry pie filling.

 - In a saucepan, mix together the sugar, flour, almond extract, and cherry juice in a saucepan.
 While stirring constantly, cook over medium heat until the mixture thickens and comes to a boil.